...

 4. Higher education - Educación Superior.

-There is also vocational education (Cyclos Formativos) , colleges and technical schools.
-Vocational education in Spain is divided into two stages, consisting of Ciclos Formativos de Grado Medio and Ciclos Formativos de Grado Superior, which can be obtained instead of bachilerato after completing compulsory secondary education.
-Graduates of Ciclos Formativos de Grado Superior have the same status as those holding the title of Bachillerato and are entitled to higher education in Spain through attendance at an appropriate educational institution.
+In addition to it, students can obtain vocational education (Cyclos Formativos), or enter colleges and technical schools.
+Vocational education in Spain is divided into two stages, which include Ciclos Formativos de Grado Medio and Ciclos Formativos de Grado Superior.
+So, it is an alternative to obtaining bachilerato, when compulsory secondary education is completed.
+Graduates of Ciclos Formativos de Grado Superior have the same status as those who have obtained Bachillerato certificate are entitled to higher education in Spain through attendance at an appropriate educational institution.

-In addition to the four main levels mentioned above, the Spanish educational system includes adult education (evening schools - Escuela de Adultos), as well as professional language, artistic or applied education.
+Also the Spanish educational system involves adult education (evening schools - Escuela de Adultos), as well as professional language, artistic or applied education.

 Pre-school education in Spain (Educación Infantil)